Handemore7/hype-burst-arena/README.md

 ## Time spent

-Approximately **~08:30** (eight hours, thirty minutes) total.
+Approximately **~08:00** total.

 ## AI Usage

 I used GitHub Copilot mainly with model Claude Sonnet 4.5 (for more complex tasks) and Claude Haiku 4.5 (for small and spsecific changes) throughout development.
 See `/prompts` folder for details.
+Also used lovable for initial structure and visual settings

 **Key AI assistance:**
 - Initial brainstorming ideas